mojiastonybrook/Documentation_Logs/MaCh3_SigmaVariation_Guide.md

 - The position of the nominal knot within the arrays contained in the supplied weight file
 - [optional] Should extra knots be made to extend the range of systematic values in the splines, creating flat(ish) edges? (boolean)

 The spline from the dial with the extended range should be asigned with a different output name.
+The name will be forwarded to MaCh3 to specify which spline to use.
+Modifications should be made in `.xml` file then generate new covariance matrix root files.